 The power video marketing as a whole cannot be denied – even if a brand doesn’t post video content on any other channels, posting to YouTube is seen as a must-do by many professionals.
 That’s supported by many consumer surveys too, since when asked if they want more videos from brands, 54% are saying yes.
 When brands have posted on YouTube, it is essential they get the best return on their investment by embedding YouTube clips on their website, in their emails and on landing pages – they’re all ways to rack up additional views, and get more bang for their buck.

 Finally, while we’re trying not to mention COVID-19 in our posts, we can’t help but mention how all that time in lockdowns and sheltering-in-place will have had an impact on the amount of video watched, and uploaded to YouTube throughout 2020.
-We can’t wait to see what sort of figures get reported by YouTube, but also by other social media channels in early 2021 – they are going to be absolutely epic, and undoubtedly a massive increase on figures from 2019.
+We can’t wait to see what sort of figures get reported by YouTube, but also by other social media channels in late 2023- they are going to be absolutely epic, and undoubtedly a massive increase on figures from 2019.

 Aires Loutsaris is a content marketing specialist working with some of the world’s biggest VC funded startups and eCommerce companies.
 He has 15 years of experience in organic search optimisation and content writing with over 2500 students enrolled in his Udemy SEO course.
 An ex-head of two award-winning agencies, he has lectured at the University of the Arts, London College of Fashion on content marketing and has consulted for all three of the Universities he studied at: The Open University, The University of Hull and Kings College University of London.
 Feel free to connect with Aires on LinkedIn or Facebook.